pkiel/notebook/_posts/2022-09-15-tgaReview.md

 <img src="/notebook/images/tgaAnalysis/genotypeStats-1.png" width="90%" style="display: block; margin: auto;" />
-The organics figure looks like MB-B has a slight difference, but looking at the y axis its median is only 4% less than the median of the other two genotypes and currently not showing significant genotype differences (F=2.027, p=0.247).
+The organics figure looks like MB-B has a slight difference, but looking at the y axis its median is only 7% less than the median of the other two genotypes and currently not showing significant genotype differences (F=3.372, p=0.094).
+However, we still have a handful of more samples to run.
+FTIR analysis may help classify the specific differences rather than bulk concentration of organics quantified here.

 </div>